CKalitin/ckalitin.github.io/_posts/1976-07-20-kos-booster-landing.md

 This refactor took more time than expected because I had to port the code to an entirely different execution paradigm.

-Previous SET paradigm:
+<b>Previous SET paradigm:</b>
-Create an infinite "UNTIL false" loop and keep a variable to track flightPhase.
+1. Create an infinite "UNTIL false" loop and keep a variable to track flightPhase.
-Depending on the current flight phase, execute the appropriate function.
+2. Depending on the current flight phase, execute the appropriate function.
-Break the loop when we've landed.
+3. Break the loop when we've landed.

-Simplified code:
 ```
+// directionError is SET in OrientForBoostback()

 UNTIL false {
     if NOT ADDONS:TR:HASIMPACT { LOCK THROTTLE TO 0.
 CLEARSCREEN.
 BREAK. }